CtrlK

 Conciseness

 The skill is reasonably well-structured but has notable redundancy.
-Pitfalls about project_slug format and ID types are repeated across multiple sections and again in the 'Known Pitfalls' section.
-The 'Pipeline -> Workflow -> Job Hierarchy' pattern repeats what's already covered in the core workflows.
+Pitfalls about project_slug format, ID types (UUIDs vs integers), and pagination are repeated across multiple sections and then again in 'Known Pitfalls' and 'Common Patterns'.
+The 'Pipeline -> Workflow -> Job Hierarchy' pattern duplicates what's already shown in the workflow sections.
 Some trimming would improve token efficiency.

 2 / 3